Spectrewolf8/SQL-PHI--PHi-3-SQL-generation-fine-tune-experiment/README.md

 # Print the generated text by stripping out the prompt portion and displaying only the new generated content.
 print(outputs[0]['generated_text'][len(prompt):].strip())
 ```
+## Fine Tuning Details

+The fine-tuning process in this project involved adapting the pre-trained language model microsoft/Phi-3-mini-4k-instruct for generating SQL commands from natural language prompts.
+The methodology employed included the following key steps:

+### Data Preparation

+A synthetic dataset, "gretelai/synthetic_text_to_sql," was utilized, containing examples of natural language instructions paired with SQL queries.
+The dataset was processed to extract essential fields, specifically the instruction("sql_prompt"), input("sql_context"), and output("sql").
+Each data point was structured to simulate a conversation where the user's message encompassed the prompt and context, and the assistant's message contained the corresponding SQL output.

+### Quantization and Model Preparation

+The project implemented 4-bit quantization through the BitsAndBytes library.
+This technique reduced the model's memory requirements while retaining performance accuracy.
+Additionally, QLoRA (Quantized Low-Rank Adaptation) was used to fine-tune the model.
+This involved introducing low-rank matrices into selected layers, such as attention and projection layers, to optimize the model's parameters without requiring full retraining.

+### Model and Tokenizer Setup

+The tokenizer was customized to accommodate special tokens and proper padding management, particularly adjusting for left-side padding.
+These settings ensured accurate tokenization for the structured input required by the model.

+### Training Configuration

+Fine-tuning was executed using the SFTTrainer from the Hugging Face Transformers library.
+The configuration included settings for a small batch size, gradient accumulation, and a learning rate tuned for the specific SQL generation task.
+The training setup incorporated various optimizations, including the use of mixed-precision training where beneficial.

+### Training Execution

+The model underwent multiple epochs of training on the processed dataset.
+The process focused on optimizing the model's capability to understand and generate SQL queries based on diverse natural language instructions.
+Weights & Biases (wandb) was employed for detailed logging and monitoring of training metrics, allowing for robust tracking of the model's performance improvements.

+### Model Saving and Deployment

+After fine-tuning, the updated model and tokenizer were saved locally and then uploaded to the Hugging Face Hub.
+This deployment step made the refined model accessible for future use, ensuring it could efficiently generate SQL commands in response to new prompts.
+The model's final configuration enabled effective inference, leveraging the improvements gained from the fine-tuning process.

 ## Training Details